Monday, January 19, 2026

 I learned to see Jesus as the centre of everything (Colossians 1:16); this is how Father God sees Him; (so I am in good company).
 God became more personal to me, Father, Son and Holy Spirit; intimately, rather than as an idea I agreed with (so, not simply propositional).
 The truth of "in Jesus, in Father, in me" became rooted and still fills my life and my worldview, (see Note 1).

 These truths are the essence of the New covenant.
 Under the Old Covenant, God chose Israel as His own special possession (Deuteronomy 7:6) but was still over-arching.
 People visited God at alters, and in His Temple at specially appointed times; only the priests got anywhere near Him.
 The written Law was rigid and overseen by the priests, scholars and other "special" people.
-The priests would deal with people's sins once a year, but they had to come to the temple and make the correct sacrifice.
+The priests would deal with people's sins once a year; the people had to come to the temple and make the correct sacrifice.

 Now, under the New Covenant, our sins are permanently covered, God "takes our sins away" (John 1:29) and will "remember them no more" (Hebrews 8:12, 10:16-17).
 The only sacrifice needed has been made, we need only to repent from our heart; Jesus shed His blood and gave His life to pay for our meanness, wrongdoing and sins, and fully redeem us (Luke 1:68; John 3:16).